CCurl/r4/README.md

 ### FUNCTIONS OPERATIONS
 #### NOTES:
-- A function reference is 1-3 UPPERCASE characters [A..ZZZ]
+- A function reference is consecutive UPPERCASE characters.
 - The number of functions is controlled by the NUM_FUNCS #define in "config.h"
 - Function A is the same as function AAA, B <-> AAB, Z <-> AAZ
-- :"TEST"; will define function #0 (AAA).
+- :"TEST"; will define function #0 (A).
 - Returning while inside of a loop will eventually cause a problem.
   - Use '^' to unwind the loop stack first.